 About Our Camp

 Join us up at Camp Menzies in the Sierra Nevada Mountains for one of our many summer resident camp programs.
 Activities at camp include swimming, canoeing, arts ‘n’ crafts, nature study, horseback riding and outdoor cooking.
-Try a general program with a sampling of everything, or one of our many specialty-themed programs, including; theatre, artistic crafts, whitewater rafting, mountain climbing and more!
+Try a general program with a sampling of everything, or one of our many specialty-themed programs, including; theatre, artistic crafts, sports, travel and more!

 Camp Menzies offers a variety of overnight sessions ranging from four to eight days.
 Our well-rounded program is based on Girl Scout philosophy and is appropriate to the age, interests and abilities of campers.
 Camp Menzies consistently maintains high standards for the health and safety of all campers and is accredited by the American Camp Association.